-It is not expected that the Notes will be protected under the Depositor Compensation Scheme to be created under the Deposit Takers Act 2023.
+The Notes are not protected deposits under, and do not otherwise have the benefit of, the Depositor Compensation Scheme established under the Deposit Takers Act 2023.

 How you can get your money out early

 You cannot redeem the Notes before their maturity date unless there is an event of default in respect of the Notes (see section 4 of this document (Key Features of the Notes) for further details).